 Carbohydrates - Workout - Carbohydrates

-Hayley Irvin provides three important reasons as to why you should eat carbohydrates before and after a workout.
+Hayley Irvin provides three reasons as to why you should eat carbohydrates before and after a workout.

 Fortunately, there is a time and a place for everything - including carbohydrates.
 For many people, the best time to eat carbohydrates is before and after exercising.
-Here are three important reasons you should start incorporating carbohydrates into your pre- and post-workout routine.
+Here are three reasons you should start incorporating carbohydrates into your pre- and post-workout routine.

 Carbohydrates are great sources of energy